This website is intended for US Healthcare Professionals only.

 BPDCN is currently recognized as a unique myeloid neoplasm after years of reclassification

-Evolving World Health Organization classification for BPDCN
+Evolving World Health Organization classification for BPDCN1,10

-Blastic NK-cell lymphoma1
+Blastic NK-cell lymphoma

-BPDCN as a subset of AML1
+BPDCN as a subset of AML

-AML, acute myeloid leukemia; NK, natural killer.
+BPDCN, blastic plasmacytold dendritic cell neoplasm; AML, acute myeloid leukemia; NK, natural killer.

 Frequent reclassification and renaming have likely contributed to the underrecognition of BPDCN1